refugee-phrasebook/backendscripts/README.md

 # grab a snapshot of rpb-data
 if you need the data from the multiple rpb you can either download on your own using webbrowsers

-you can download a snapshot contained in ../download/tsv/ as tab seperated a few columns extracted ind ../temp
+you can download a snapshot contained in ../download/tsv/ as tab seperated

+a few columns extracted in ../temp

 or you use these scripts to download the actual and up-to-date files